Home > Minnesota

 Course Subject Requirements

-· Effective July 1, 2010 all producers must complete 3 credit hours of Ethics
+· All producers must complete 3 credit hours of Ethics

 · All producers who sell federal flood insurance policies are required to complete a one-time 3-hour requirement on flood insurance